 What is enrichment?

-Environmental enrichment should increase the frequency and diversity of positive natural behaviours, decrease the occurrence of abnormal behaviour, maximise the use of the environment and increase an animal’s ability to cope with the challenges of captivity.
+Enrichment should increase the frequency/diversity of positive natural behaviours, decrease occurrence of abnormal behaviour, maximise environmental usage and increase ability to cope with the challenges of captivity.

-Rabbits are active, intelligent, social and inquisitive animals.
-If a rabbit is bored and doesn’t have enough to do, he/she may suffer.
-As domestic rabbits are often kept confined for much of the time, they need to be able to have some control over their environment and make choices about what they do.
+Rabbits are active, intelligent, social and inquisitive.
+Bored rabbits with not enough to do may suffer.
+As domestic rabbits are often confined for much of the time, they need to have some control over their environment and make choices about what they do.

-Under the Animal Welfare Act 2006, all pet owners now have a legal duty to meet their animal’s welfare needs, which includes their environmental and behavioural needs.
-Including enrichment within your rabbits' home and care plan can help to ensure you are meeting your rabbits' needs.
+Under the Animal Welfare Act 2006, all pet owners have a legal duty to meet their their environmental and behavioural needs.
+Including enrichment within rabbit housing and care plans can help do this.

-Whilst the size of a rabbit’s enclosure is very important, what is in their enclosure is also important.
-An interesting environment should provide both mental and physical stimulation and should provide opportunities for rabbits to perform normal behaviours such as exploring, hopping and foraging, as well as providing opportunities to play and interact with other friendly rabbits and people.
+Whilst enclosure size is very important, what their enclosure contains is also important.
+Interesting environments provide both mental and physical stimulation and opportunities to perform normal behaviours, e.g. exploring/hopping/foraging, and as opportunities to play and interact with other friendly rabbits/people.